aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 # Team and user management with Amazon SageMaker and AWS Single Sign-On

 ## Solution overview
 [Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-ui.html) is a web-based, integrated development environment (IDE) for machine learning (ML) that lets you build, train, debug, deploy, and monitor your ML models.
-Each on-boarded user in Studio has their own dedicated set of resources, such as compute instances, a home directory on an Amazon Elastic File System (EFS) volume, and a dedicated IAM execution role.
+Each on-boarded user in Studio has their own dedicated set of resources, such as compute instances, a home directory on an [Amazon Elastic File System](https://aws.amazon.com/efs/) (Amazon EFS) volume, and a dedicated IAM execution role.

-One of the most common real-life challenges in setting up user access for Studio is how to manage multiple users, groups, and data science teams for data access and resource isolation.
+One of the most common real-world challenges in setting up user access for Studio is how to manage multiple users, groups, and data science teams for data access and resource isolation.

-Many customers implement user management using federated identities with [AWS Single Sign-On](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) (SSO) and an external identity provider, such as Active Directory (AD) or AWS Managed Microsoft AD directory.
+Many customers implement user management using federated identities with [AWS Single Sign-On](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) (AWS SSO) and an external identity provider, such as Active Directory (AD) or AWS Managed Microsoft AD directory.
 It is aligned with AWS [best practice](https://wa.aws.amazon.com/wat.question.SEC_2.en.html) of using temporary credentials to access AWS accounts.

 [Amazon SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-entity-status.html) supports AWS SSO and can be configured in SSO [authentication mode](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-sso-users.html).
 In this case each entitled SSO user has their own [Studio user profile](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-entity-status.html).
 Users given access to Studio have a unique sign-in URL that directly opens Studio, and they sign in with their SSO credentials.
 Organizations manage their users in AWS SSO instead of the SageMaker domain.
 You can assign multiple users access to the domain at the same time.